DarleneAntonino/FH_Scripting/README.md

 4. Notification

 We use beep sounds for notifications except when using a Mac, then you will here the Mac say "Done".
-The user will hear the sound to see if everythings alright with his input or when the email has been sent.
+The user will hear the sound when a matching quote or keyword is found.
+You can also get your quotes by mail.

 ## Known Issues